 This beginning choice matters a lot and can get rid of many unnecessary choices that you would have to make otherwise.
 A good classic is choosing among leather wallets like these from Carl Friedrick, but don’t feel like that’s the only option.

 You may be surprised to learn that the wide variety of wallet materials encompasses metal, wood, synthetic mixtures, elastics, paper, and even more.

 Despite the outlandish aspects of some wallet materials, once you understand the drawbacks and benefits equally, making a decision shouldn’t be so difficult.

-For example, you can’t get a bifold made of metal, which limits usable space, but it is the sturdiest material.
+For example, if you prefer bulky wallets with many spaces for cards and cash, you can’t get a slim bifold wallet made of metal, which limits usable space, but it is the sturdiest material.
 Getting designs you desire on your wallet is more achievable with easily moldable materials like paper and synthetics but can compromise durability.